tecladocode/web-dev-bootcamp/curriculum/section12/lectures/02_making_flask_app/README.md

 ## Conclusion

-Now we've got all our requirements installed, we're ready to go on to the next lecture and start coding the "About" page!
+Now we've got all our requirements installed, we're ready to go on to the next lecture and start coding!